 - user:jane@example.com

 The RestorePlanIamBinding resource is authoritative for the specified role: it replaces all members for that role while preserving other roles on the RestorePlan.
-The members array accepts user accounts, service accounts, groups, and domain identities.
+The members array accepts user accounts, service accounts, groups, and other IAM principal types.
 The project, location, and name properties identify which RestorePlan to bind the role to.

 Add a single member to a role